wojciech-kulik/FlashSpace/README.md

 this hack-free approach is battery-friendly and doesn't break other features in the system like Mission Control.

-Adding support for individual app windows per workspace would require a lot of complexity and would downgrade the performance of the app.
-However, it is planned to further investigate a possibility of adding this feature in the future.
+Supporting individual windows per workspace would introduce significant complexity and could negatively impact the app's performance.
+This limitation results from the lack of a public API in macOS to hide specific windows.
+Currently, the only options are to move a window to a screen corner or minimize it - neither of which provides an ideal user experience.

 ### Picture-In-Picture Support